 Prepare for the Visit

-Prior to the visit from the adjuster, you can take a few steps to make sure you can take an active role in the inspection process.
+Prior to the visit from the adjuster, you can take a few steps to make sure you're actively involved in the inspection process.
 Review your insurance policy to determine what is covered.
 For example, problems resulting from what is considered maintenance, such as an aging, leaky roof or basement seepage, may not be covered.
-Then take photos or video of the damaged parts of the house and other property, documenting everything as thoroughly as possible from all angles.
+You should then take photos or record videos showing the damaged parts of the house and other property, documenting everything as thoroughly as possible from all angles.

 Be present during the adjuster's visit if at all possible, and tour the house with him, explaining any damage as best you can.
 Cooperate with the adjuster, but refrain from signing any forms or providing a sworn statement unless you are sure you understand your rights and what the papers mean.
 Finally, whether it is the adjuster or contractor who gives you a written estimate, make sure it includes line-item details, such as individual parts, the number needed and the cost per part.